JonasDe/autocfg/README.md

 # autocfg

-A combination of features to make life easier when moving basic settings and dotfiles between computers.
+A combination of features to make life easier when copying basic settings and dotfiles symlinking dotfiles for different computers.
-Features included:
+Supported behaviours:

-profile-based configuration
+* profile-based configuration
-backup safety
+* backup safety
-ssh-copying
+* ssh-copying
-file/folder copying
+* file/folder copying
-auto-branching
+* auto-branching
-modular
+* modular
-dependency installation
+* dependency installation

+Tested and working in ubuntu, with python3.

 ## Installation